Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

 \subsection{Sample Requirements}

-Each sample discussed in this paper received a distinct sequence of measurements and treatments that are summarized in Table~\TabSampleList\ in the Supporting Information.
-Figure~ ref{fig:Schematic} summarizes the different characterization methods and treatments we explore.
+Figure \ref{fig:Schematic} summarizes the sample geometry along with the different characterization methods and treatments we explore in this work.
+We report results for six hBN samples, labeled A through F, each of which received a distinct sequence of measurements and treatments that are summarized in Table~\TabSampleList\ in the Supporting Information.
 Sample preparation begins by mechanically exfoliating flakes of hBN from bulk crystal (HQ Graphene) and using polydimethylsiloxane (PDMS) viscoelastic stamping to transfer flakes onto 100$\times$100 $\mu$m$^2$ silicon nitride (SiN$_x$) windows.
 To improve TEM resolution and ensure that PL measurements are not subject to substrate induced effects, hBN flakes are suspended over holes patterned in SiN$_x$ windows via focused ion beam (FIB) milling.
-A 5- to 10-$\mu$m-diameter FIB hole (Fig.~\ref{fig:Schematic}a) provides a sufficiently large suspended region of material suitable for both TEM and PL microscopy, determined by the diffraction limit of the laser.
+A 5- to 10-$\mu$m-diameter FIB hole (Fig.~\ref{fig:Schematic}a) provides a sufficiently large region of suspended hBN suitable for both TEM and PL microscopy.
 Smaller, 2-$\mu$m-diameter FIB holes (Fig.~\ref{fig:Schematic}a) help define the sample orientation and provide an area over which the TEM can initially be aligned.

 Flake thickness is another important consideration.
 Monolayer or few-layer flakes are best for TEM studies at atomic resolution.
 However, stable single-photon emitters in hBN tend to occur in thicker flakes that are typically at least 30 nm thick \cite{Tran2016,Ngoc2018EffectsNitride}.
-Therefore, we utilized flakes of intermediate thickness, ranging from $\sim$10 nm to $\sim$30 nm, to meet the needs of both microscopies.
-Flakes of the desired thickness were identified by optical contrast prior to transferring and subsequently confirmed with AFM (see Table \TabSampleList\ in the Supporting Information).
+Therefore, we utilize flakes of intermediate thickness, ranging from $\sim$10 nm to $\sim$30 nm, to meet the needs of both microscopies.
+Flakes of the desired thickness are identified by optical contrast prior to transferring and subsequently confirmed with AFM (see Tables \TabThickness--\TabRoughness\ and Figs.~\FigAllAFM--\FigRoughness\ in the Supporting Information).